bravetechnologycoop/BraveSensor/firmware/README.md

 **Event Data**

 1. doorMissedMsg: the number of IM door sensor missed message alerts generated since the previous heartbeat.
-2. doorLowBatt: a boolean that indicates whether the last IM door sensor message received has a "1" on the low battery flag.
+1. doorLowBatt: a boolean that indicates whether the last IM door sensor message received has a "1" on the low battery flag.
+Returns -1 if hasn't seen any door messages since the most recent restart
+1. doorTampered: a boolean that indicates whether the last IM door sensor message received has a "1" on the tamper flag.
+Returns -1 if hasn't seen any door messages since the most recent restart
-3. doorLastMessage: millis since the last IM door sensor message was received.
+1. doorLastMessage: millis since the last IM door sensor message was received.
 Counts from 0 upon restart.
 Returns -1 if hasn't seen any door messages since the most recent restart
-4. resetReason: provides the reason of reset on the first heartbeat since a reset.
+1. resetReason: provides the reason of reset on the first heartbeat since a reset.
 Otherwise, will equal "NONE".
-5. states: an array that encodes all the state transitions that occured since the previous heartbeat\*, with each subarray representing a single state transition.
+1. states: an array that encodes all the state transitions that occured since the previous heartbeat\*, with each subarray representing a single state transition.
 Subarray data includes:

    1. an integer between 0-3, representing the previous state.
 The number corresponds to the states described in the [state diagram](https://docs.google.com/drawings/d/14JmUKDO-Gs7YLV5bhE67ZYnGeZbBg-5sq0fQYwkhkI0/edit?usp=sharing).
    2. an integer between 0-5, representing the reason of transition out of the previous state.
 The table to decode the reason is below.